Meet Rob Daniels

 • In the spring of 2023, Rob developed and moderated an in-person panel discussion entitled “Empowering Yourself to Succeed.”
 Participants included judges from both federal and state courts as well as other top legal professionals.

-RECENT AWARDS AND RECOGNITION
+ROB’S RECENT AWARDS AND RECOGNITION:

 In April 2023 Rob received the FIRE Gratitude Award from the LifeBridge Center for Hope – Forensic Interview Research & Education (“FIRE”) division for his “generous commitment to FIRE legal education and ongoing collaboration.”